-A regional business developer at a one-hundred year old manufacturer of plastics processing equipment in Europe contacted Ground Floor Partners to estimate the North American market size for a particular class of high precision machine presses.
+A regional business developer at a hundred year old manufacturer of plastic processing equipment in Europe contacted Ground Floor Partners to estimate the North American market size for a particular class of high precision machine presses.
 European headquarters believed there was a large market for their machines in the United States.
 Our contact in the United States had been tasked with selling in North America; he believed the market size was much smaller than headquarters’ estimate.
-Headquarters wanted a professional market assessment so they could better understand the competitive market landscape.
+Headquarters wanted a professional market analysis so they could better understand the competitive market landscape.
 Specifically, we were also tasked with uncovering the following:

 - Market Size — estimate the number of machines sold per year in Canada, the United States and Mexico

 - Pricing Analysis — uncover prices competitors are charging for similar machines

 - Purchase Frequency — how often are systems purchased and what triggers such decisions